 The International Data Centre (IDC) at the CTBTO's headquarters in Vienna receives data from the global monitoring stations.
-The data are processed and distributed to the CTBTO's Member States in both raw and analyzed form.
+The data are processed and distributed to the CTBTO's Member States in both raw and analysed form.
 Member States received information about the location, magnitude, time and depth of North Korea’s nuclear tests within two hours.

 On-Site Inspections (OSI) will be possible once the CTBT enters into force, if requested and approved by Member States, in order to collect evidence on the ground if data from the IMS indicate that a nuclear test may have taken place.